 Outcomes of Treatment for Cocaine Addiction

 According to the Substance Abuse and Mental Health Administration (SAMHSA), about half of all drug-related visits to emergency rooms are due to cocaine.
-There is a high volume of relapse among cocaine addicts--it is about 55 percent.
+There is a high volume of relapse among cocaine addicts—about 55 percent.
 This is often due to inconsistent drug rehabilitation.
 The best long-term recovery outcomes are achieved by those who enter a residential program of 90 days or more.

 Once you get through detox for cocaine addiction, it is important to continue with your rehab and maintain a strong support group in order to sustain recovery.